jasmineked/to-do-list-api/README.md

 *** HOW TO USE APP ***

-***Sign-up:*** Click one of the deployment links above to open application.
-Click the SIGN UP button.
-User are required to fill out three text fields: e-mail address, password & confirm password.
-Be sure that the text typed into the password & confirm password fields are the same.
-If they are a match & the e-mail address is valid, user will see two text fields appear to SIGN IN.

-***Sign-in:*** Click one of the deployment links above to open application.
-Click the SIGN IN button.
-Click on the SIGN UP button User must enter the e-mail address that was used to create the account & their current password.
-If user clicked on SIGN UP by mistake, no worries.
-SIGN IN should still be an option, just click the button.

-***EVERY ACTION LISTED BELOW REQUIRES USER TO SIGN-UP &/OR SIGN-IN***

-*Change password:* sign up for an account & sign in (or sign in if user has already created an account) and upon successful log-in, user will see a row of buttons. click 'change password' & a form with three text fields should appear. fill in as instructed (first field: old password, second field: new password, third field: confirm new password) and click 'confirm'.
+*Change password:* sign up for an account & sign in (or sign in if user has already created an account) and upon successful log-in, a navigation bar will appear.
+Click SETTINGS then select CHANGE PASSWORD & a form with three text fields should appear. fill in as instructed (first field: old password, second field: new password, third field: confirm new password) and click 'confirm'.

-*Create new task:* Click on the CREATE button.
+*Create new task:* Click on the CREATE.
 Enter the task of choice & the date it is due.
 Both are required to successfully create a new task.

-*View all tasks:* Click on the VIEW ALL TASKS button.
+*View all tasks:* Click on the VIEW ALL TASKS.
 Tasks should be listed below.

-*Show one task:* Click on SEARCH button.
-Enter the ID of the task you are searching for & click submit.
+*Show one task:* Enter the ID of the task you are searching for & click submit.
 Task will appear below.

-*Update task:* Click on UPDATE button.
+*Update task:* Click on UPDATE.
 Three form fields should appear.
 Fill in each one as instructed (first field: Enter the ID of the task you'd like to update, second field: enter the updated task, third field: enter due date), then click UPDATE TASK.
+Click TASKS in the navigation bar to view new task on list.

-*Delete Task:* Click on DELETE BUTTON.
+*Delete Task:* Click on DELETE.
 Enter the ID of the TASK you'd like to delete, then click DELETE TASK.

 *Log-out:* Click the SIGN OUT button at any time.

+    __document your planning and tell a story about your development process__ My BIG idea was to create an app that recorded & tracked tasks shared by a small group of people.
+I decided to start with a task list designed for one user in hopes to continue adding features & actions that will become the bigger idea of a task list network.

+    __problem-solving strategy__
+     While creating V1, every time I ran into a bug or something wasn't working correctly, I would check my server,  SourceMap, 'd (& used the SourceMap to figure out where to log data in the console during troubleshooting), run GRUNT MAKE-STANDARD & read my classmates' issues.

 *** Unsolved problems, updates to expect: ***
 - Find tasks by text and/or date.
 - Display & refresh the list every time a new task is created.
 - Reformat the date element and add an optional field for time.
 - Make the search (SHOW), update (PATCH) & delete (DESTROY) actions more user friendly (eg., implement a checkbox so users can select the task(s).
-- Index all user's task by default or possibly store them in lists that displays upon log-in
+- Index all user's task by default & categorize them by lists that displays upon log-in Unfortunately, I was not able to figure out how to implement my LIST model without making a mess.

 *** Technologies used: ***
 JavaScript